hwheeler01/hwheeler01.github.io/people.md

         <img src="{{ site.baseurl }}/images/isabelle.jpg" width="150px" height="150px" align="left"/>
     </a>
 <figcaption>
-Isabelle is a sophomore Biology major and French minor in the Interdisciplinary Honors Program.
+Isabelle is a junior Biology major and French minor in the Interdisciplinary Honors Program and a Mulcahy Scholar.
 Her fascination with genetics started with science fiction--namely X-Men and Jurassic Park--and only strengthened in high school biology.
 After college, she plans on continuing to medical school to eventually practice as a clinical geneticist.
 In her spare time, she enjoys baking, writing, sketching, and FaceTiming her little sister.
 </figcaption>
 </figure>
 <br>